Patsy Mink: Family background

 Patsy Matsu Takemoto was born on December 6, 1927, at the sugar plantation camp, Hāmākua Poko, near Paia, on the island of Maui.
-She was a sansei, or third-generation descendant of Japanese emigrants.
+She was a sansei, or third-generation descendant of Japanese immigrants.
 Her mother, Mitama Tateyama, was a homemaker, and the daughter of Gojiro Tateyama and Tsuru Wakashige.
 Their family, which had 11 children, lived in a shack by the Waikamoi Stream.
 William Pogue, Gojiro's employer, arranged to have Tateyama's daughters educated at the Maunaolu Seminary, a boarding school for Christian girls located in the town of Makawao.

 Takemoto's maternal grandparents were both born in the Empire of Japan during the 19th century.
 Gojiro Tateyama arrived in the Territory of Hawaii late in the century, and was employed on a sugarcane plantation.
 He later moved to Maui, where he was initially employed as a worker for the East Maui Irrigation Company.
 Subsequently, he was employed as a store manager and filling station employee.
 He also delivered mail throughout the backcountry of Maui.

 Her father, Suematsu Takemoto, was a civil engineer.
-He graduated from the University of Hawaii at Manoa in 1922, the first Japanese American to graduate from the University of Hawaii with a degree in civil engineering.
+He graduated from the University of Hawaiʻi at Mānoa in 1922, the first Japanese American to graduate from the University of Hawaii with a degree in civil engineering.
 For several years, he was the only Japanese-American civil engineer working at the sugar plantation in Maui.
 Suematsu was passed over for promotion to chief engineer several times during his career, the positions instead being offered to mostly white Americans.
 He resigned his local position in 1945 in the aftermath of World War II, and moved to Honolulu with his family, where he established his own land surveying company.